-Knee pain can be caused by a sudden injury, an over use injury, or by an underlying condition, such as arthritis.
-Knee pain can be localized to a specific area of the knee or be spread out to other parts of the body surrounding the knee.
+Knee pain can be caused by a sudden injury, over use, or by an underlying condition, such as arthritis.
+It can be localised to a specific area of the knee or be spread out to other surrounding parts of the body.

 Knee pain can be due to several things but normally involves the structures that surround the knee joint; knee cap (patella), femur, tibia, fibula, ligaments, meniscus and cartilage.
-Knee pain can affect people of all ages.
+It affect people of all ages.

 Key signs of knee pain: